lisalindqvist95/proj3/README.md

 ### Features Left to Implement

 __Review__
-- The review feature could be developed to be more specific and allow the user to rate more things, for example service.
+- The review feature could be developed to be more specific and allow the user to rate more things, for example the service.
-- It would also be beneficial for the restaurant to know who left the review so that they can imporve their drinks.
+- It would also be beneficial for the restaurant to know who left the review so that they can improve their drinks.
 Although the users might want the possibility to be anonymous.

 __Order__
 - It would be useful if the user could use the app to order directly.
-- If the menu is accessed via a QR-code this could potentially scan the table number so that the restaurant knows which table to serve.
+- If the menu is accessed via a QR-code this could potentially inform the app of the table number so that the restaurant knows which table to serve.

 __Style__
 - For this to be a desireble menu it would need some styling using HTML and CSS.

 ## Data model
-The project contains a main file for the menu and differnt files containing the functions of each feature for a better structure.
+The project contains a main file for the menu and different files containing the functions of each feature for a better structure.
 Since all features contains differnet information they are easier to read and update if they are contained in different files instead of having everything in the same file.

 ## Testing

 - The program has been manually tested by inserting invalid input, for example strings instead of numbers or numbers outside of menu choices.

-- Testinghas been done in loca terminal and the Heroku terminal.
+- Testing has been done in the local terminal and the Heroku terminal.

 ### Validator Testing

 - PEP8 Linter
   - No errors were found when passing through the PEP8 Linter, PEP8online.com

-### Bugs
+## Bugs

-## Fixed Bugs
+### Fixed Bugs

-- Bugs with program closing before user chooses were fixed by including loops that the user will have to confitm to exit.
+- Bugs with program closing before user chooses were fixed by including loops that the user will have to confirm to exit.

-- Bugs with program crashing by invalid input were fixed by incluting Try/Except statements.
+- Bugs with program crashing by invalid input were fixed by including Try/Except statements.

-## Unfixed Bugs
+### Unfixed Bugs

 - Since the user inserts the table-number and the review in the same input, there is a risk that the user will input the wrong table number or rating that is not between 1-5.
 This could be solved by using another type of form (for example via HTML) to get this information and separate the data collection.
-Or if you can get the Table/ordernumber via the QR-code you might not need to enter this manually, but this would requer more comlicated back-end coding.
+Or if you can get the table/order-number via the QR-code you might not need to enter this manually, but this would requier more comlicated back-end coding.

 ## Deployment
-The project was depoloyed via Heroku.
+The project was deployed via Heroku.
 - Steps for deployment:
   - Save and push code to GitHub repository
   - Create new Heroku app